A 24 hour ATM and 7-Eleven are available at the lobby for your needs.

-The Medan Tuanku Monorail Station is located across the road from our hotel.
+4 minutes walk to The Medan Tuanku Monorail Station, which is located across the road from our hotel.
 Trains from this station go directly to KL Sentral, Kuala Lumpur's main transportation hub.

 The Bukit Bintang shopping and entertainment area, which features Changkat Bukit Bintang, Pavilion Shopping Complex, LowYat Plaza and many more is located 3 stops from the Medan Tuanku Monorail Station (2.8km).